-The costs related to breast cancer treatment can quickly become a financial burden.
+Costs related to breast cancer care can quickly become a financial burden.

 You may get many bills for just one procedure.
 For example, you may get a bill from each department in the hospital involved with your surgery such as the lab (pathology), surgery and others.

 Even if your co-payment for a single bill is low, these costs add up.
 Out-of-pocket costs (such as transportation) may also add to this burden.

 It's OK to ask for help.
 There are many financial resources available for people with breast cancer.

 Komen Treatment Assistance Program

 Susan G. Komen® created the Komen Treatment Assistance Program to help those struggling with the costs of breast cancer treatment by providing financial assistance to eligible individuals.

 Funding is available for eligible individuals of any age undergoing breast cancer treatment, at any stage of the disease.
 To learn more about this program and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636).